 Using High Frame-Rate (HFR) Mode for Slow Motion

 One of the great benefits of the M50 is its ability to record high quality slow motion video at 120fps.
-You can use this with the current version of PBU, but there are some limitations.
+You can use this with the current version of PBU, but there is an extra step.

 A couple things to keep in mind when recording in HFR mode with PBU: